hpi-swa/RSqueak/README.md

 Setup for stm-enabled SPY
 ---
-There are two branches integrating the RPython STM into SPY: stm-c4, storage-stm-c4.
-You have to change two things of the setup to build those branches.
+You can see the current state of the integration of the RPython STM in our stmgc-c7 branch.
+Beware that you can only build this branch if you have a 64-bit linux.
+To build this branch you have to setup several things:

-1. Change your local pypy repository to the stm-c4 branch.
+1. Change your local pypy repository to the stm-gc7 branch, commit dd3c06b
+2. Get a clang which has the patches from ([Clang patches](https://bitbucket.org/pypy/stmgc/src/d164a5bcad5e7615b4362b6a1a49d51e2e06de0c/c7/llvmfix/?at=default)).
+If you have a Debian-based OS you can use the following package: https://launchpad.net/~malte.swart/+archive/ubuntu/llvm-pypystm

-2. Build using the following command:
+To build, use the following command:
 ```
 [path to pypy repository]/rpython/bin/rpython --gc=stmgc [path to lang-smalltalk
 repository]/targetimageloadingsmalltalk.py